LaurelineP/ztm_python-and-script-automations/README.md

 ```

-## 🔹 Expressions
+## 📌 Expressions
 An expression is a statement evaluated in the code such as conditions
 for instance, using built in keywords.
 A combination of values and operators ( =, -, + , etc... )

 ### Special operators
-`//` integer devision operators --> will enforce to return an integer
+`//` integer division operators --> will enforce to return an integer
 `%` modulo operator --> return the remainder of a division
 `**` power operator --> return the power of the 2 numbers combined